NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### Which steps does the tool undertake?

-The unsupervised bias detection tool operates a series of steps:
+The unsupervised bias detection tool performs a series of steps:

 ##### Prepared by the user:

 <span style="color:#005AA7">1.
+Data:</span> the user shoulds prepare the following aspects relating to the processed data:
-Dataset:</span> The data must be provided in a tabular format.
-All columns, except the bias score column, should have uniform data types, e.g., either all numerical or all categorical.
-The bias score column must be numerical.
+- <span style="color:#005AA7">Dataset:</span> The data must be provided in a tabular format.
 Any missing values should be removed or replaced.
-The dataset should then be divided into training and testing subset, following a 80-20 ratio.
+- <span style="color:#005AA7">Type of data:</span> All columns, except the outcome label column, should have uniform data types, e.g., either all numerical or all categorical.
+The user selects whether numerical of categorical data are processed.

-<span style="color:#005AA7">2. bias score:</span> The user selects one column from the dataset to serve as the `bias score`.
-In step 3, clustering will be performed based on this chosen `bias score`.
-The chosen bias score must be numerical.
+- <span style="color:#005AA7">Outcome label:</span> The user selects one column from the dataset to serve as the `outcome label`, which needs to be numerical.
+In step 4, clustering will be performed based on this chosen numerical value.
 Examples include metrics such as "being classified as high risk", "error rate" or "selected for an investigation".

+<span style="color:#005AA7">2.
+Parameters:</span> the user shoulds set the following hyperparameters:
+- <span style="color:#005AA7">Iterations:</span> The user should select how often the data are allowed to be split in smaller clusters, by default 10 iterations are selected.
+- <span style="color:#005AA7">Minimal cluster size:</span> The user should select how many datapoints the identified clusters may contain, by deafault set to 1% of the number of rows in the attached dataset.
+More guidance on well-informed choice of the minimal cluster size can be found in section 3.3 of our [scientific paper](/technical-tools/bdt/#scientific-paper).
+- <span style="color:#005AA7">Outcome label interpretation:</span> The user should specify how the outcome label should be interpreted.
+For instance, when error rate or misclassifications are chosen as the outcome label, a lower value is preferred, as the goal is to minimize errors.
+Conversely, when accuracy or precision is selected as the outcome label, a higher value is preferred, reflecting the aim to maximize performance.

 ##### Performed by the tool:

 <span style="color:#005AA7">3.
+Train-test:</span> The dataset is divided into training and testing subset, following a 80-20 ratio.

+<span style="color:#005AA7">4.
 Hierarchical Bias-Aware Clustering (HBAC):</span> The HBAC algorithm (detailed below) is applied to the training dataset.
 The centroids of the resulting clusters are saved and later used to assign cluster labels to data points in the test dataset.

-<span style="color:#005AA7">4.
-Testing differences in bias score:</span> Statistical hypothesis testing is performed to evaluate whether the most deviating cluster contains significantly more bias compared to the rest of the dataset.
-A two-sample t-test is used to compare the bias scores between clusters.
+<span style="color:#005AA7">5.
+Testing cluster differences wrt. outcome labels:</span> Statistical hypothesis testing is performed to evaluate whether the most deviating cluster contains significantly other distribution of outcome labels compared to the rest of the dataset.
+A t-test is used to compare the distributions of outcome labels.
 For multiple hypothesis testing, Bonferonni correction should be applied.
-Further details can are available in our [scientific paper](/technical-tools/bdt/#scientific-paper).
+Further details can be found in section 3.4 of our [scientific paper](/technical-tools/bdt/#scientific-paper).

+<span style="color:#005AA7">6.
+Testing cluster differences wrt. features:</span> If a statistically significant difference in outcome label distribution between the most deviating cluster and the rest of the dataset occurs, the diffence in features in the most deviating cluster and the rest of the dataset are examined.
+For this, also statistical hypothesis testing is used, e.g., a t-test in case numercial data and Pearson’s 𝜒2-test in case categorical data are processed.
+For multiple hypothesis testing, Bonferonni correction should be applied.
+Further details can be found in section 3.4 of our [scientific paper](/technical-tools/bdt/#scientific-paper).

 A schematic overview of the above steps is depicted below.